 Favourite thing to do in my job: I love exploring and getting outdoors to look for evidence that might tell us about the history of our planet.

-I use satellites in space to see how the ground moves in dangerous earthquakes.
+My Work: I use satellites in space to see how the ground moves in dangerous earthquakes.

 Every year thousands of people die because of ground shaking during earthquakes.
 Earthquakes happen on big cracks in the ground called faults.
 For my research I want to try and understand how the ground moves when there is an earthquake.
 Is it possible to measure how much energy is being stored on big faults and can we try and understand how and when the next big earthquake will happen?